howsoai/platform-installation-examples/oidc/README.md

-# Setting up Dex as Identity Provider for Howso Platform
+# Setting up Dex as an Identity Provider for Howso Platform

 ## Introduction

 This guide details the process of deploying Dex as an identity provider and integrating it with Howso Platform as an OpenID Connect (OIDC) client.

 This demonstrates a self-container Single Sign-On (SSO) setup, where the Identity Provider (Dex) is responsible for user authentication for the application (Howso Platform).

+In this example Dex takes the place of your actual Identity Provider (IdP) such as Active Directory or Okta, but shows a working system without external dependencies.

 Use the [basic helm install guide](../helm-basic/README.md) to install Howso Platform, and ensure it is running correctly.